WANT TO SAVE THIS RECIPE?

 What makes this dish special

-We just passed week 4 of our coronavirus quarantine and I have to say, there are some silver linings to this situation.
+We just passed week 4 of our coronavirus quarantine, and I have to say, there are some silver linings to this situation.
 I've been appreciating small things that I always took for granted, like grocery shopping whenever I wanted to and finding all the necessary ingredients.
 I think that by the end of all this, I will be a better chef, being able to create dishes out of limited ingredients.

 Take, for instance, this Thai basil shrimp with coconut.
-I originally wanted to make a tamarind sauce but since I didn't have tamarind, I whipped up something else.
+I originally wanted to make a tamarind sauce, but since I didn't have tamarind, I whipped up something else.
 And you know what?
 I'm almost certain that the outcome was better than the original plan.
 Finished with toasted coconut and fresh Thai basil, this shrimp dish is sublime!
-And for another quick and easy shrimp recipe, check out my Thai crab stuffed shrimp, Asian sesame shrimp meatballs, and green curry shrimp cakes!

 Recipe